 - Nic Adams, Junior Graphic Designer

-Designed to meet the latest industry demands, this programme provides an excellent starting point for students looking to study in the fields of graphic design...
+STUDY ONLINE!
+Designed to meet the latest industry demands, this programme provides an excellent starting point in the fields of graphic design, and web UX...

 Within 18 months of graduating with a Diploma of Graphic Design at Yoobee, Leah Sullivan had the world quite literally at her feet.
 An epiphany while living in the French ski town of Chamonix inspired Leah to launch her own branding and design business.
 Now the self-confessed travel addict roams the globe creating incredible work for astonishing clients through her business Leah Sylvia Creative.

 “It’s definitely a dream situation.
 Living this nomadic lifestyle and being able to support myself and work from anywhere with a good Wi-Fi connection is honestly epic,” says Leah.

 Leah headed to Europe in 2016, just one year after starting her first role as a graphic designer for an Auckland-based print, design and signage company.
 Although the design world didn’t feature much during her first six months abroad, a branding job for a new family business (and the need to fund further travels) reignited her enthusiasm.
 She put together a portfolio, added it to FREE & ADDICTED (the travel blog she and her partner were already writing), and slowly but surely the jobs started rolling in.

 “I’ve ended up working with clients from New Zealand, Mauritius, Sweden, Australia, America and more.
 One of my current projects is the branding of a new virtual reality hub in Brisbane, which is being funded by the Queensland Government.
 My biggest win I would say!”

 Travelling has opened up a host of new networks, enabling Leah to build relationships with people from all around the world.
 FREE & ADDICTED, Pinterest and Facebook have also been pivotal in developing her client base.